 Canada is committed to protecting children from abuse and exploitation.
 Children who are not in care of a parent and come to Canada as refugees may be particularly vulnerable.
 The Guardianship Protocol spells out procedures that visa officers and settlement officers must follow in these situations.

 The best option for most minor refugees who are separated from their families is to reunite them with their immediate family, if possible.
 In cases where there are no family members in the country they reside in nor in their country of origin, the officer should try to reunite them with immediate family members in Canada.
-Visa officers work closely with the United Nations High Commissioner for Refugees and staff from Citizenship and Immigration Canada (CIC) to determine whether resettlement is the best solution.
+Visa officers work closely with the United Nations High Commissioner for Refugees and staff from Immigration, Refugees and Citizenship Canada (IRCC) to determine whether resettlement is the best solution.
 If one of these children is resettled in Canada, the officer must ensure that long-term arrangements have been made for their care.